EOSIO/eosio.contracts/eosio.trail/README.md

-# Trail Walkthrough
+# Trail Service User Guide

-Trail offers a comprehensive suite of blockchain-based contract services.
+Trail offers a comprehensive suite of blockchain-based voting services available to any prospective voter or contract developer.

+Developers can easily integrate with Trail by including the `trail.voting.hpp` plugin in their contracts.

-## Voting and Ballot/Voter Registration
+## Voter Registration

 All users on the Telos Blockchain Network can register their account and receive a VoterID card that can be used in any Ballot or Election running on Trail.
-Developers can easily integrate with Trail by including the `traildef.voting.hpp` plugin in their contracts.

-### Voting Actions

 * `regvoter()`

-    Calling regvoter will affiliate the given account_name with the given token symbol.
-Any user with an account_name may call regvoter, thereby allowing the given user to vote on any proposal or in any election powered by Trail.
+    Calling regvoter() will assign a Voter ID to the `member` account and save it to the voters table.

 * `unregvoter()`

-    Calling unregvoter will remove the voter registration from the voters table.
-Since the user pays a small amount of RAM to register, calling unregvoter will reclaim the RAM spent on the registration.
+    The unregvoter() action will remove the `voter` from the voters table.

+## Ballot Registration

 * `regballot()`

-    RegBallot is called to register a voting contract.
-After calling regballot, Trail will automatically begin tracking votes on any open proposal/election made by the contract.
+    The regballot() action will register a new ballot to the `ballots` table.

+    *

 * `unregballot()`

-    Unregballot is called to remove a registered voting contract from the table.
-This will also cause Trail to stop propagating votes for the unregistered contract.
+* `mirrorstake`

+* `castvote`

+* `nextcycle`

+* `deloldvotes`

+* `closevote`

 ## Token Registration

-Developers and organizations can author new and independent token contracts and then register their contract through Trail.
+Developers and organizations can author new and independent token contracts and then register the token contract through Trail.

 * `regtoken()`

 * `unregtoken()`

 ## Trail Definitions

-## Teclos Example Commands